 LinkedIn X-Ray with TGC is a free tool that requires no registration and is easy to use.
 It allows you to search by Country, Job Title, Location, and even Education level.

 TGC gives you the option to include or exclude keywords as you search.
 It also lets you save your searches.
-Having your searches saved means you won’t be required to define a search parameter all over again.
+Having your searches saved means you won’t be required to define a search parameter repeatedly.

 Recruitin LinkedIn XRay tool makes the process super easy.
 You can use this tool to search by Country, Job Title, Location, Education, and Current Employer.
 Plus, it lets you include or exclude more than one keyword by using AND and OR operators.